How the Silicon Valley Bank Failure Affected Tax Payments

 Silicon Valley Bank failure background

-Silicon Valley Bank, a bank specializing in start-ups and venture capital firms, collapsed in 48 hours last week, creating the second largest bank failure in U.S. history.
+Silicon Valley Bank, a bank specializing in start-ups and venture capital firms, collapsed in 48 hours last week, creating the second-largest bank failure in U.S. history.
 The Wall Street Journal explains the failure as the result of investment losses and a run on the bank.
-SVB, which was one of the 20 largest commercial banks in the nation, had bought investments which lost value.
+SVB, which was one of the 20 largest commercial banks in the nation, had bought investments that lost value.
 Tech firms facing cash flow issues began to withdraw their funds.
-In many cases these funds were uninsured because the amounts were far over the $250,000 the Federal Deposit Insurance Corporation (FDIC) insures.
+In many cases, these funds were uninsured because the amounts were far over the $250,000 the Federal Deposit Insurance Corporation (FDIC) insures.
 In fact, The Economist reports that 93% of the deposits at SVB were uninsured.

 Whatever the cause, the bank was shut down by California regulators on Friday and the FDIC stepped in to take over.